aurazelco/BINP29_MalariaCaseStudy/README.md

 All analysis is executed on the server.

+We start from genomes of malaria parasites, and the endpoint is to build phylogenetic trees using parasites with different hosts, with a particular focus on *Haemoproteus tartakovskyi*.

 ## Data Collection

 We first create a parent folder, and download the data: